timh1975/SoftwareEngineeringPortfolio/week10.md

+### Tim Honisett - Portfolio for Week 10

-For this week's portfolio, I will focus on code review from pull requests, managing conflict errors and merging feature branches into the development branch.
+In this week's portfolio, I will focus on code review from pull requests, managing conflict errors and merging feature branches into the development branch.

 ## Checking on Pull Requests ##